vrpperez7/Mod-4-Project/README.md

  - Summertime is the best time for promotional offers, as our rider count is consistently larger throughout the day.
 Promotions like discounted rides can make our rider count skyrocket as there is already a lot of interest.
  - Bike riders are more frequently registered users compared to casual, but trials for registered-user features during evening rides can influence our registered user count for the evening composition.
 4. **Policy and Ethics Advisor:**
- - Create safety protocols and features to alert users of winds above 30, as peak hours are dangerous in cities.
+ - Create safety protocols and features to alert users of winds above 30 mph, as peak hours are dangerous in cities.

 <a name="ethics-and-biases"></a>
 ## <ins>Ethics and Biases </ins>